 - The Return of the Messiah

-“Blessed are you, Lord, our G-d, King of the universe, Who nourishes the whole world in goodness, with grace, kindness, and compassion.
-He gives bread to all flesh, for His mercy endures forever.
-And through His great goodness we have never lacked, nor will we lack food forever, for the sake of His great Name.
-For He is the G-d who nourishes and sustains all, and does good to all, and prepares food for all His creatures which He created.
-Blessed are You, Lord, Who nourishes all.
-Amen.”
+“Blessed are You, Adonai Eloheinu King of the universe, Who nourishes the whole world in goodness, with grace, kindness, and compassion.
+You give bread to all flesh, for Your mercy endures forever.
+And through Your great goodness we have never lacked, nor will we lack food forever, for the sake of Your great Name.
+For You are the G-d who nourishes and sustains all, and does good to all, and prepares food for all Your creatures which You created.
+Blessed are You, Adonai, Who nourishes all.”
+Amen.

 The Third Cup (Redemption):